lalalazy12/LearnPytorch/index.md

               (exit_on_error_ && has_error_.load());
         }
         ```
-    5. The current worker thread finish the `graph_task`, but the owning thread of the `graph_task` might be sleeping on `pop()` if it does not have work.
+    5. If the current worker thread finish the `graph_task`, but the owning thread(different thread) of the `graph_task` might be sleeping on `pop()` if it does not have work.
 So we need to send a dummy function task to the owning thread just to ensure that it's not sleeping, so that we can exit the `thread_main`.
 If it has work.

 ### Evaluate function